monix/monix.io/docs/2x/eval/task.md

 ### Task.unit

-`Task.unit` is returning an already completed `Task[Unit]` instance, provided as an utility, to spare you creating new instances with `Task.now(())`:
+`Task.unit` is returning an already completed `Task[Unit]` instance, provided as a utility, to spare you creating new instances with `Task.now(())`:

 ```scala